This course is now delivered online via Zoom, please enquire for details.

-Psycho-social interventions training for professionals working with drug and alcohol users
+Psycho-social interventions training for professionals working with drug and alcohol users.
+Includes Motivational Interviewing (MI), Cognitive Behavioural Therapy (CBT) and ITEP Mapping.

 NICE Guidelines for Drug Misuse and Dependency stipulates that treatment for drug misuse should always involve a psychosocial component.

-A one or two day course on psycho-social interventions for drug and alcohol users.
+A one or two session course on psycho-social interventions for drug and alcohol users.
 Covers motivational interviewing, cognitive behavioural therapy and ITEP Mapping.

 Aims and objectives